CheolwooPark/convlstm_p3d/README.md

 * There could be a lot of typo and error.
 Any comments are appreciated.
 * I made this repogitory to organize my previous personal / toy projects.
 * I lost my original code.
 I would update the code after digging my old deep learning machine disk.
-* There are some log of training, testing, validating, and the paper with chart
+* There are some log of training, testing, validating, and the paper with chart.
+* After 6 page, Contents are wrotten in English.

 ## Idea